 This setting enables or disables the flow control capability of this port when the port transmission speed setting is in auto mode.
-The final result will be determined by the "auto" process between the NPort S8000 and connected devices.
+The final result will be determined by the "auto" process between the NPort S9000 and the connected devices.

-Setting Description Factory Default Enable Enables flow control for this port when in auto-negotiate mode.
-Disable Disable Disables flow control for this port when in auto-negotiate mode.
+Setting Description Factory Default

+Enable Enables flow control for this port when in auto-negotiate Disable

+mode.

+Disable Disables flow control for this port when in auto-negotiate

+mode.

-Setting Description Factory Default Auto Allows the port to auto detect the port type of the opposing Auto Ethernet device and change the port type accordingly.
-MDI Choose the MDI or MDIX option if the opposing Ethernet device MDIX has trouble auto-negotiating port type.
+Setting Description Factory Default Auto Allows the port to auto detect the port type of the opposing -Auto Auto Ethernet device and change the port type accordingly.
+MDI Choose the MDI or MDIX option if the opposing Ethernet MDIX device has trouble auto-negotiating port type.